The record 07 entries

 Industry expertise in EdTech, media and telco.
 I can’t name names, but I can list results:

-• Restructured the product & engineering org for a Nasdaq-listed media company — now sustainably cash flow positive, share price up 4x in the 12 months after
+• Restructured the product & engineering org for a Nasdaq-listed media company to cut burn.
+Now sustainably cash-flow positive, with the share price up 4x in the 12 months after.

-• Stabilized a Series A business after a CTO unexpectedly quit — structure, process, and fundraise strategy
+• Stabilised a Series A business after the CTO quit without warning: structure, process, and a broader fundraise strategy.

-• CTO/CEO mentoring in EdTech, and a coaching role at the WISE accelerator
+• CTO and CEO mentoring in EdTech, and a coaching role at the WISE accelerator.

 Book 30 minutes